vseryakov/backendjs/README.md

         /account/add?name=test1&secret=test1&login=test1@test.com

-* Now login with any of the accounts above, click on *Login* at the top-right corner and enter 'test1' as login and 'test1' as secret in the login popup dialog.
+* Now login with the new account, click on *Login* at the top-right corner and enter 'test1' as login and 'test1' as secret in the login popup dialog.
 * If no error message appeared after the login, try to get your current account details:

         /account/get